tower1ight/World/Misc/Trans Resources and Influences.md

 Hey, I'm not sure why I've taken so long to just sit down and write this, I think a number of reasons can be highlighted, but chief among them is an inability to simplify important and dense concepts that have come to mean a lot to me.
+To make matters worse, I have gained most of my ideas on gender theory from video essayists I enjoy watching, and I cant in good conscious recommend a bunch of three hour youtube videos to anyone with a job.

-Additionally I have gained most of my ideas on gender theory from video essayists I enjoy watching, and I cant in good conscious recommend a bunch of three hour youtube videos to anyone with a job.
+**Reddit**
 Though I am not a reddit user myself, a lot of trans people use reddit to store and pass information amongst themselves.
 This is a post that I think has a lot of useful things.
 It may be a cop out, but I feel that this page is probably the most helpful resource for general trans information https://www.reddit.com/r/Trans_Resources/wiki/further_resources/index/#wiki_media_.28_books.2C_movies.2C_series_.29

 **Terms**